HOLINESS UNTO THE LORD (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 The teachers of today, in order to prove that God does not see the sins Christians commit, will claim the man never was a Christian or he would not have done such a thing.
 Incorrect on two counts.
 First, the context of First and Second Corinthians establishes the fact that the man was a member of the assembly, considered to be a brother in the Lord.
 Second, numerous Christians commit moral sins.
 This does not signify they never have accepted the Lord, only that they are bound in sin.

-But now I have written unto you not to keep company, if any man that is called a brother be a fornicator, or covetous, or an idolater, or a railer, or a drunkard, or an extortioner; with such an one no not to eat.
+But now I have written to you not to keep company with anyone named a brother, who is sexually immoral, or covetous, or an idolater, or a reviler, or a drunkard, or an extortioner—not even to eat with such a person.
 (I Corinthians 5:11)

 These words are addressed to Christians.

-Know ye not that your bodies are the members of Christ? shall I then take the members of Christ, and make them the members of an harlot?
-God forbid.
+Do you not know that your bodies are members of Christ?
+Shall I then take the members of Christ and make them members of a harlot?
+Certainly not!
 (I Corinthians 6:15)

 These words are addressed to Christian people.

-Wherefore let him that thinketh he standeth take heed lest he fall.
+Therefore let him who thinks he stands take heed lest he fall.
 (I Corinthians 10:12)

 These words are addressed to Christians.